THE FOUNDER & President of

 Our Story: The Second Great Awakening of Liberty

-The American story did not end in 1776; it was merely the first chapter of a continuous struggle to keep the pilot light of liberty from being extinguished by the winds of tyranny.
-Our movement was born from the realization that the "consent of the governed" has become a hollow phrase in the halls of power.
-We watched as the vibrant promise of our Republic was traded for backroom deals, as our constitutional rights were dismantled in the name of "safety," and as a corrupt political class became more interested in serving their donors than the people.
-We are the generation that refused to look away.
-We are the ones who looked at the erosion of our heritage and decided that the buck stops here.
-We aren't just observers of history anymore; we are the architects of its restoration.
+The American story did not end in 1776.
+It was only the first chapter in a long fight to keep the small flame of liberty alive while the winds of tyranny tried to put it out.
+Our movement grew from the realization that the phrase “consent of the governed” has been reduced to an empty slogan in the halls of power.
+We watched the promise of our Republic get traded for backroom deals.
+We watched our constitutional rights chipped away in the name of safety.
+We watched a political class focus more on donors than on the people they swore to serve.